 Interested interns also help facilitate Children’s Craft Times and participate in special events, such as the GIAF Visual Arts Launch.
 All interns receive official t-shirts, complimentary tickets to select Festival shows, discounts at local businesses, an invitation to the Festival wrap party and certificates co-signed by GIAF Education Partner NUI Galway.

 GIAF VAIP intern Hugh Murphy with David Mach’s ‘Rock ‘n’ Roll’ exhibition in the Festival Gallery during Festival 2018

 GIAF VAIP Reflection Session outside the Festival Gallery during Festival 2018

-GIAF VAIP interns with the artist David Mach at the Festival Gallery during the installation of his ‘Rock ‘n’ Roll’ exhibition ahead of Festival 2018
+VAIP interns with Turner Prize-nominated artist David Mach at the Festival Gallery during the installation of his ‘Rock ‘n’ Roll’ exhibition at GIAF 2018

 Interested in becoming a VAIP intern?

 Please note: Interns must be aged 18 or older and fully available from 11-28 July 2019.
 Email email@example.com for more information.